-It’s thus easy to imagine how such itineraries, spread over trips lasting months and even years, would broaden your personal and musical horizons.
+You can imagine how such itineraries, spread over trips lasting months and even years, would broaden your personal and musical horizons.

 The early journeys, when Mozart was little more than a toddler, had multiple motivations.
 His father, Leopold, believed the unprecedented talents of Mozart and his sister, Nannerl, should be shared with the world, for example.

-Travel was also an opportunity to gain attention.
+Travel also offered an opportunity to gain attention.
 What today we might call brand building.
 Extended stays in different cultures served educational purposes, too, and Mozart’s immersion in a broader aristocratic society would help him gain confidence in social situations.

-Perhaps most importantly from out point of view, exposure to different musical traditions, tastes, techniques, musicians, and composers influenced Mozart’s unique artistic talents.
+Perhaps most importantly from our point of view, exposure to different musical traditions, tastes, techniques, musicians, and composers influenced Mozart’s unique artistic talents.
 The sights, sounds, and conversations allowed him to take the fullness of European music and create something unique and remarkable in his own compositions.